trg5pdx/haskell-webserver/README.md

 ## Map

-This module contains the definitions for the map thats storing the keys/values, the type that determines what value each value in the map is, and a definition for the result of map operations.
-This module's main purpose is to initialize a map, obtain data from the map using a key, and put data onto the map with a key, value, and a type.
+This module is meant for handling all data in the server that the user will be getting data from, or putting their data into.
+Data is stored into a key/value map that only stays in memory and doesn't write to file, so if the server will to go down, it would lose everything that was inserted the last time it was ran.
+This module contains functions for initializing a map, and functions for getting data from it with a key, or inserting data with a key, value, and a type.

 ## Parse

 This module's main purpose is to take the HTTP messages sent in from the client, interpret them, and then send back an appropriate response.
 This can involve sending back a value if theres one in the map, returning that they successfully put a value onto the map at a key, or returning an error.
-The errors return back not found in the case of a user sending a key that isn't in the map, or the message was sent incorrectly, so the server needs to inform clients that the message sent was wrong and why it was wrong.
+There are a few different errors that can occur.
+It can send back a "Not found" error in the case where no value was found associated with the key the client provided, or send back a "bad request" error which occurs when an invalid request was sent into the server.
+In the latter case, the server sends back a message telling the user what part it had issues with.

+This module was split up to have an internal version containing helper functions to reduce the overall size of functions.
+This internal module is only used within Parse and in the testing suite, and these functions are expected to be ran only from within the main parser functions.

 ## Reflection